sakthi-0824/Power-BI-Dashboard/README.md

-# Power-BI-Dashboard
-This dashboard presents a visual analysis of POCSO (Protection of Children from Sexual Offences) cases in India.
-It highlights total registered, exclusive, disposed, and pending cases.
-State-wise comparisons show regions with the highest case volumes and disposal gaps.
-The objective is to support awareness,policy decisions, and judicial efficiency.
+# Analysis of POCSO Cases in India

+## Objective:
+The objective of this project is to analyze and visualize POCSO case data across India.
+It aims to identify trends in case registration, disposal, and pendency at the state level.
+This helps support data-driven decisions for policy and judicial improvements.